Darshan-222004/Repodarshan/README.md

-# Problem Statement
-A Markdown file is a text file used in GitHub for documentation.
-It is similar to HTML but does not use HTML syntax.
-Instead, it has its own formatting rules—for example, HTML uses `<h1>`, `<h2>`, and `<h3>` for headers, while Markdown uses `#`, `##`, and `###`.

-Markdown files can display images, write text, create paragraphs, and include links, videos, and other media.
-Good prompts help AI give better answers.
-If a prompt is unclear, the AI might give a bad response.
-This tool fixes prompts by making them clear and direct.

-## To Optimize Markdown Files Using AI Tools, the Tool Should Be Able to Do the Following:
-1. **Convert passive voice to active voice**
-   **Example:** "The decision was made by the team." → "The team made the decision."
-2. **Remove unnecessary and incomplete sentences**
-3. **Eliminate first-person opinions**
-   **Example:** "I believe this tool is helpful." → "This tool helps improve writing clarity."
-4. **Enhance AI Prompting Clarity**
-5. **Detect vague or open-ended prompts and suggest more precise versions**
-   **Example:** "Tell me about this product." → "Summarize the key features and benefits of this product in two sentences."

-## Who Will Use This Tool?
-1. **Students** – Working on projects that require clear documentation and AI prompts.
-2. **Content Creators & Editors** – Ensuring that software instructions and AI-generated content are clear.
-3. **Project Managers** – Keeping project documentation structured and professional.
-4. **AI Engineers & Prompt Designers** – Crafting well-structured prompts to get accurate AI-generated responses.

-## How Will They Use It?
-1. Users paste or type their text or prompt into the tool’s interface.
-2. The tool scans the text for issues such as passive voice, vague statements, unclear prompts, and weasel words.
-3. The tool provides optimized text with suggested improvements.
-4. Alternatively, an advanced AI can layer over the Markdown file, detect errors, and apply corrections automatically.

-## Example Use Cases
-### **Use Case 1**
-Darshan writes this in his AI prompt guide:
-> "Sometimes, users might want a summary, so you could try to generate one."

-The tool flags *"sometimes"* and *"might"* as weasel words and suggests:
-> "If the user asks for a summary, generate a concise one."

-### **Use Case 2**
-Gagan writes a vague AI prompt:
-> "Explain this topic."

-The tool suggests a more precise prompt:
-> "Summarize the main points of this topic in under 100 words."

-Darshan and Gagan update their prompts and get better AI results.

-## Benefits
-1. **Provides Clarity** –
-   **Example:** "Some users might find this feature useful." → "Beginner users will find this feature helpful."
-2. **Improves Professionalism** – Ensures documentation and AI prompts are formal and easy to understand.
-3. **Optimizes AI Prompts** – Helps generate more relevant and precise AI responses.
-4. **Saves Time** – Helps both writers and editors speed up their workflow.

-This tool acts like a **writing coach** for Markdown files and AI prompts, ensuring clarity before content reaches developers, AI models, or end users.

-### Survey of Markdown Checking Tools

-There are several tools available to check and improve Markdown files.
-Below is a classification:

-#### 1. Word Level (Spelling Checkers)
-- *[Typos](https://github.com/crate-ci/typos)* – Detects spelling mistakes in code and markdown.
-- *[Hunspell](https://hunspell.github.io/)* – A popular spell checker used in LibreOffice.

-#### 2. Phrase Level (Grammar & Hyperlink Checkers)
-- *[Vale](https://vale.sh/)* – A customizable style and grammar checker.
-- *[markdown-link-check](https://github.com/tcort/markdown-link-check)* – Detects broken links in Markdown files.

-#### 3. Reader Level (Clarity, Readability, Rephrasers)
-- *[WriteGood](https://github.com/btford/write-good)* – Detects weak writing (e.g., passive voice, weasel words).
-- *[Hemingway Editor](http://www.hemingwayapp.com/)* – Measures readability and suggests improvements.

-*Motivation for this Survey:*
-- Avoid reinventing the wheel.
-- Objectively evaluate our tool when it runs.
-## Acceptance Criteria

-The program should:
-✅ Take user input (a prompt).
-✅ Identify weak words like **"sometimes"**, **"might"**, or vague phrases like **"Explain this topic"**.
-✅ Provide a better version of the prompt.
-✅ Handle cases where the input does not match the given patterns.
-✅ Ensure that empty input is not accepted.
+# Objective

+We aim to optimize the use of markdown files as commonly used in GitHub for documentation purposes.
+Unlike HTML syntax, markdown utilizes its unique syntax, such as `#`, `##`, `###` for headings instead of `<h1>`, `<h2>`, `<h3>`.
+Markdown files can incorporate various forms of media including images, video links, and other text entries.
+For a satisfactory user experience, it is crucial to have clearly framed prompts to guide AI towards generating appropriate responses.
+The tool we're proposing will ensure these prompts are clear, concise and directly to the point.

+## Detailed Requirements for Optimizing Markdown Files

+The proposed tool should be able to:

+1. Transform passive voice to active voice.
+For example, it should convert "The decision was made by the team" to "The team made the decision."
+2. Identify and remove redundant and incomplete sentences.
+3. Eliminate the usage of first-person opinions.
+For instance, "I believe this tool is helpful" should be modified to "This tool aids in enhancing writing clarity".
+4. Improve the clarity of AI prompting.
+5. Detect ambiguous or open-ended prompts and suggest more specific variants.
+For example, a vague request like "Tell me about this product" should be narrowed down to "Summarize the key features and benefits of this product in two sentences."

+## Potential Users of This Tool

+This tool will be beneficial for:

+1. **Students** – needing clear documentation and AI prompts for their projects.
+2. **Content Creators & Editors** – employing the tool to ensure the clarity of software instructions and AI-generated content.
+3. **Project Managers** – to maintain organized, professional project documentation.
+4. **AI Engineers & Prompt Designers** – developing lucid, well-structured prompts that garner precise AI-generated responses.

+## Method of Usage

+To apply this tool:

+1. Users enter their text or prompt into the designated interface.
+2. The tool scrutinizes the text for weak areas such as passive voice, vague statements, unclear prompts, and usage of weasel words.
+3. The tool then produces an optimized version of the text with suggested improvements.
+4. An advanced AI can also be employed to trawl through the Markdown file, identify errors, and automatically implement corrections.

+## Practical Applications

+Consider the following scenarios:

+If Darshan types in his AI prompt guide that "Sometimes, users might want a summary, so you could try to generate one", our tool will detect "sometimes" and "might" as uncertain words.
+The tool would then suggest a more robust command, such as "If the user requests a summary, produce a succinct one."

+Another example: if Gagan creates a vague AI prompt like "Explain this topic", the tool would recommend a more descriptive prompt such as "Summarize the main aspects of this topic in less than 100 words."
+These refined prompts would facilitate more accurate AI responses.

+## Key Benefits

+The tool offers:

+1. Enhanced clarity, by transforming statements like "Some users might find this feature useful" to become "Beginner users will find this feature helpful".
+2. Improved professionalism, ensuring all documentation and AI prompts maintain formality and are easily understood.
+3. More effective AI prompts, leading to more relevant and accurate AI responses.
+4. Time-saving capabilities, boosting the productivity of writers and editors alike.

+In essence, our tool operates as a writing coach, streamlining the clarity, accuracy, and user-friendliness of markdown files and AI prompts.

+## Existing Markdown Checking Tools

+Several tools are currently available for checking and improving Markdown files, including spelling checkers like [Typos](https://github.com/crate-ci/typos) and [Hunspell](https://hunspell.github.io/), grammar checkers like [Vale](https://vale.sh/) and [markdown-link-check](https://github.com/tcort/markdown-link-check), and clarity and readability analyzers like [WriteGood](https://github.com/btford/write-good) and [Hemingway Editor](http://www.hemingwayapp.com/).
+These exist to avoid duplicating efforts and to gauge our tool's effectiveness.

+## Expected Capabilities

+To be considered effective, the tool should be able to:

+✅ Accept a user's input (a prompt).
+✅ Spot and highlight weak words or vague phrases.
+✅ Provide an improved version of the prompt.
+✅ Handle instances when the input does not align with typical patterns.
+✅ Disallow submission of empty input.